Benjamin Franklin Travel Grant

 • Sophomore, Junior & Senior students who have reached their 18th birthday before departure.

-• Enrolled in a double major program combining a major/certificate in French and a major in another discipline in an American University when applying.
+• Enrolled in a double major program combining a major in French and a major in another discipline in an American University when applying.
 Consideration will also be given to students enrolled in a minor/certificate in French and majoring in another subject.

 • Mobility period: 90 days max or, if for more than 90 days, the student is responsible for applying for a visa.

 Each Candidate must be registered on the Benjamin Franklin application portal.

 A recommendation letter from the French language academic advisor (Professor of French language, French Culture) answering the following questions: Why would you recommend this student for the Benjamin Franklin grant?
 What is his/her level in French?
 What is the commitment of the applicant to his academic and professional objectives?
 (1page) The letter must be signed and scanned.

 A recommendation letter from the academic advisor for the other Major answering the following questions: Why would you recommend this student for the Benjamin Franklin grant?
 What is the commitment of the applicant to his academic and professional objectives?
 (1 page) The letter must be signed and scanned.

 Attention: When filling up the form applicants will be asked to send an automatic e-mail to their 2 advisors.
 Referees are invited to upload their letters directly on the website following a link included in the automatic e-mail.

 - • The selection will be based on candidate’s academic qualities and motivation.

 - • Deadline : mid-March 2014